Explore the Most Beautiful Beaches of Aruba

 Eagle Beach

 Eagle Beach is the widest beach on the island, and the soft white sand feels smooth and bright.
 The turquoise water stays calm, so swimming is easy and relaxing.
-The famous fofoti trees sit along the shore, and they create one of Aruba’s most photographed beach scenes.
+The famous fofoti trees sit along the shore, and they create one of the island’s most photographed beach scenes.

 Palm Beach